 The Richard and Rhoda Goldman Foundation provided SF State with an endowment gift of $3.75 million in 2008 to create the Richard and Rhoda Goldman Chair in Israel Studies, a new faculty position focusing on the scholarly study of Israel.
 A portion of the endowment funds was also used to help elevate the Jewish Studies Program to a full academic department, the first of its kind in the California State University (CSU) system and the first free-standing Department of Jewish Studies in any Bay Area university offering undergraduate study.

-Please contact Lisa Lim, Director of Foundation Relations, at 415/338-6599 or at email@example.com to learn more about the SF State foundation relations process.
+Please contact Cynthia King, Director of Corporate and Foundation Relations, at 415/405-3826 or email@example.com or Julie Moed, Director of Corporate and Foundation Relations, at 415/405-3809, or firstname.lastname@example.org to learn more about the SF State foundation relations process.